Are Artificial Food Colours Affecting Your Child’s Behaviour? What Parents Need to Know

 Sleep disturbances

 For parents of children with ADHD, sensory processing differences, or gut issues, the question feels even more urgent.
-But concern does not automatically mean causation.
-Let’s look at the evidence.
+However, concern does not automatically imply causation.
+Let’s examine the evidence.

 What Does Research Say About Artificial Food Colours and Children’s Behaviour?